 The board of directors (one-tier model) manages and represents the company and controls the company’s business activities.
 The board of directors is appointed by the shareholders meeting.
 The board of directors may appoint one or more executive directors from among its members, or other persons.
 Executive directors are empowered to represent the company and conduct the company’s business activities within the scope of the ordinary course of business.
 The chairman of the board of directors cannot be appointed as an executive director, except in small companies.

 Special rules apply to listed companies.
 The board of directors is required to appoint at least one executive director from among its members.
 The number of executive directors cannot exceed half of the members of the board of directors.

 In all cases, members are appointed for a maximum 6-year term and can be re-appointed after this period.
 There are no restrictions on the residence or nationality of board members.

-The shareholders’ meeting (both models) makes the most important decisions like the distribution of profit, appointment of the supervisory board/board of directors, measures for any capital increase/decrease, amendments to the articles of association, termination of the company and changes in legal status and other matters provided by the law or the articles of association.
+The shareholders meeting (both models) adopts the most important decisions like the distribution of profit, appointment of the supervisory board/board of directors, measures for any capital increase/decrease, amendments to the articles of association, termination of the company and changes in its legal status and other matters provided by the law or the articles of association.